-The Orange County Convention Center has several concession areas which offer a variety of snacks and food, including some vegetarian and gluten-free choices, as well as various grab-and-go food and coffee carts located throughout the center.
+The Convention Center has a number of concession areas which offer a variety of food, including some vegetarian and gluten-free choices, as well as grab-and-go snack and coffee carts located throughout the center.
 Meals are not provided as part of your registration fee.